 Peers can relate to others in a non-clinical, more personal way as they have a similar lived experience.
 Peers are positive role models and offer hope to others, demonstrating by their own life that recovery is possible.

 Some of the activities provided by a Peer Recovery Specialist include:

-Definition of “recovery-oriented guiding principles”
+“recovery-oriented guiding principles”